jrpleban/Bayes_Farquhar_Models/README.md

 Farquhar, G.D., Caemmerer, S. V. and Berry, J. A. (1980) A biochemical model of photosynthetic CO2 assimilation in leaves of C3 species.
 Planta, 149, 78-90.

-On incorporation mesophyll conductance:
+On incorporation of mesophyll conductance:

 Ethier G.J. & Livingston N.J.
 (2004) On the need to incorporate sensitivity to CO2 transfer conductance into the Farquhar–von Caemmerer–Berry leaf photosynthesis model.
 Plant, Cell & Environment, 27, 137-153.

 Similar Bayesian Implimentation:

 Patrick L.D., Ogle K. & Tissue D.T.
 (2009) A hierarchical Bayesian approach for estimation of photosynthetic parameters of C3 plants.
 Plant, Cell & Environment, 32, 1695-1709.